-Right now, if you have noticed dust buildup, mold, or mildew on your bathroom exhaust fan with light, then it is the right time to clean it.
+Right now, if you have noticed dust buildup, mold, or mildew on your bathroom exhaust fan, then it is the right time to clean it.
 We tend to not look up at these things, so you may not notice how dirty they get!

 Most users think that cleaning an exhaust fan is a headache.
 But don’t worry, I’ve outlined my simple & easy steps for you to get started.